Sicily: Land of Contrasts

 Marsala and Isla di Mozia

 A brief passenger-ferry ride across some salt flats is the Island of Mozia, once an ancient Phoenician settlement.
-It's now owned and operated by a private foundation run by the family of Joseph Whitaker, a British exporter of Marsala wine, who bought and worked the island as a dedicated archaeologist.
+Itis now owned and operated by a private foundation run by the family of Joseph Whitaker, a British exporter of Marsala wine, who bought and worked the island as a dedicated amateur archaeologist.

 Sicily Several Times

 We've returned several times over the years to Sicily.
-Typically, we like to stay in one place for a chunk of time, renting a place for a month or whatever our time allows.
+Typically, we like to stay in one place for a chunk of time, renting it for a month or whatever our time allows.
 That way, we hope to get a feel for life in that area, and from it take day-trips by land.

 Our Cave Dwelling in Ragusa Ibla

-We chose Ragusa as our "home" for this time (winter 2022-23) in Sicily thinking its southern location would be the warmest place for the coldest season in our travels.
+We chose Ragusa as our home for this time (winter 2022-23) in Sicily thinking its southern location would be the warmest place for the coldest season in our travels.
 We drove all day in a thick and heavy downpour to get here, took a brief ride on the ferry, and drove again to reach our rented place in Ragusa Ibla by nightfall.

-Ragusa Ibla was better in the daylight and after some sleep, but let's not romantacize life in this setting: poor, hard, sharp, rough.
-Dramatic not picturesque.
-Verismo Opera not Bel Canto.
-Dramatic, yes.
-The main scenery here is vertical: rocks and bits of water falling at a a steep incline.
-Condensation occurs in the rock walls of homes built into the cliff, and it's an abiding task to keep nature and human habitat balanced.
 Some homes here (including ours) have been renovated for tourism ( this is a World Heritage site) and also because Sicilians are choosing to live here in a manner better than the past.
 Our small place is nice and well-kept inside, a gentrified cave with dishwasher.
+But condensation still occurs in the rock walls of homes built into the cliff, and it's an abiding task to keep nature and human habitat balanced.
 Photos below show the entryway with bedroom (before in BW and after renovation) on this floor and stairs to upper floor (kitchen and living room).

 Our Neighbourhood in Ragusa Ibla